travis-ci/dpl/README.md

 Running `dpl` in a terminal that saves history is potentially insecure as credentials may be saved as plain text in the history file, depending on the provider used.

-### Note

-Dpl will deploy by default from the latest commit.
-Use the `--skip_cleanup` option to deploy from the current file system state, which may include artifacts left by your build process.
-Note that providers that deploy via git may ignore this option.
+### Cleaning up the Git working directory

+Dpl v1 has cleaned up the Git working directory by default, using `git stash --all`.
+The default for this option has been changed in dpl v2, and users now need to opt in to cleaning up any left over artifacts from the build process by passing the option `--cleanup`.

+The status of the working directory is relevant only to providers that package and push it to the respective remote service (e.g. `heroku` when using the `api` strategy, package registry providers, etc.).
+Most providers will either push the latest Git commit, or pull code from a remote repository.

 ## Providers

 ### Anynines

 ```
-Usage: readme anynines [options]
+Usage: dpl anynines [options]

 Summary: